-Real estate agents as of May 2015 make a mean annual wage of $58,410, according to the BLS.
-This profession from 2014-2024 is expected to see an 3% growth, which is as fast as the average.
+Real estate agents as of May 2015 made a mean annual wage of $58,410, according to the BLS.
+This profession from 2014-2024 is expected to see 3% growth, which is slower than the average.

 Although escrow officers are typically required to be licensed, escrow assistants are not required to be licensed or certified.
 Since they only provide basic assistance to escrow officers, they are not held to the same professional licensing standards.

 Escrow workshops may be available from colleges that offer real estate degree programs.
 Because most employers require escrow assistants to have an existing knowledge of escrow and real estate practices, workshops are not typically held by employers.
 The American Escrow Association (AEA) offers online seminars for escrow assistants, officers, real estate agents and financial professionals.
 Online seminars are offered at various dates throughout the year and address economic trends within real estate and escrow services.
 The AEA offers valuable professional development resources for escrow professionals, including best practices, annual conferences, current escrow legislation, and consumer relations information.
 Membership to AEA includes additional career and continuing education benefits.

 To advance in the field, many escrow assistants with sufficient experience become escrow officers.
 Escrow officers have greater responsibilities and earn greater salaries.
 Supervisory or management positions within escrow agencies are also available for escrow professionals with extensive experience.

 Escrow assistants can most easily find training in certificate and associate's programs, with further development from continuing education programs, licensure, and certification to help increase their employability and advancement within a company.